This is not an endorsement of cryptocurrency or any specific provider, service or offering. It is not a recommendation to trade or use any services.

 The term "exchange" may refer to a variety of cryptocurrency brokers, trading platforms and other services.
 Different types of exchange are often more geared toward beginners or experienced users.

-- Cryptocurrency brokers (suited to beginners).
+Cryptocurrency brokers.
 Buy directly from cryptocurrency dealers for simple and quick purchases.
-Many beginners use brokers for their first purchase.
 A broker will facilitate an instant purchase of the digital asset of your choosing and will not offer spot trading.

-- Cryptocurrency derivatives platforms (suited to advanced users).
+Cryptocurrency derivatives platforms (suited to advanced users and not available in some countries).
 These trading platforms don't sell cryptocurrency outright.
 Instead, they let certain users trade cryptocurrency derivatives in regions where this restricted-access feature is available.
 They're for advanced traders who want high speed, high leverage and deeply liquid platforms with a full range of features.

 Risks of using a crypto exchange